notpv/ScriptSense/README.md

 # ScriptSense
-A HTR project made using the hybrid model of CNN, Bi-LSTM &amp; Transformer Architecture
+A HTR project made using the hybrid model of CNN, Bi-LSTM &amp; Transformer Architecture.